material-motion/material-motion/concepts/primitives.md

 Tweens and Timelines can be associated with Transitions.

 > For example, a Transition between state A and B might have a Timeline that drives a coordinated set of Tweens.
 There might also be one-off Tweens that occur when transitioning from A to B and vice versa.

+## Connecting primitives

+We use “**to drive**” to refer to the idea of *an output from one Primitive being fed into the input of another*.
+This enables the expression of novel interactions such as a Gesture driving a Timeline that is driving a collection of Tweens.

+#### Primitives that can drive Timelines

+The **progress** can be driven by the following Delta Primitives if they have been mapped to a domain of `[0...1]`:

+- **Time** can move the progress forward or backward.
+- **Gestures** can scrub the progress directly.
+- **Physical simulation**: The progress can be physically anchored to a position, usually 1 or 0, using a Spring.
+A Gesture primitive’s final velocity can also be fed into this simulation.
+- **Tweens** can drive the progress.

+#### Progress driving Primitives

+The progress can drive Tween Primitives.
+For example: a fade-in tween animation could occur during the first 50% of a timeline.

+There is no known benefit to driving Gestural or Physical Simulation Primitives with a Timeline; it is also not particularly clear what that would mean.